hms-dbmi-cellenics/iac/README.md

 Our developers are currently using [pgAdmin](https://www.pgadmin.org/), [TablePlus](https://tableplus.com/), or [DBeaver](https://dbeaver.io/).
 Use either of them, or feel free to use a different one.

 #### 2. Configure the GUI
-To connect to the database in the relevant, add these fields in the connection setup window:
+To connect to the relevant database, use these fields in the connection setup window:

 For local development:
   host: ‘localhost’